TuxInvader/focal-mainline-builder/README.md

 using apt.

 * Meta Only: You can decide to just rebuild the metapackage by passing `--metaonly=yes`, useful for rolling back a release should it fail to build.
+This needs to be combined with `--buildmeta=yes`.

 * Meta Time: The source (orig.tar.gz) tarball is immutable on launchpad, so we need to ensure the ordering, contents, and modification times match on every build.
 The timestamp defaults to "2023-01-01 00:00:00", but you can override it with